ZanzyTHEbar/WyrmLock/docs/projectbrief.md

 ## Overview
-Applock-go is a Linux security tool designed to control access to specific applications by requiring cryptographic authentication before they can be launched.
+WyrmLock is a Linux security tool designed to control access to specific applications by requiring cryptographic authentication before they can be launched.
 It monitors process execution system-wide and intercepts launches of configured applications.

 ### Key Points
 - Research suggests that building an app like `applock` using Golang with zero-knowledge proofs for authentication is feasible, using libraries like Themis.